-- That the hardship from which the applicant seeks relief is due to the unique characteristics of the subject land or structure and not to the general characteristics of the surrounding area; and is not due to a physical or economic disability of the applicant, excepting those physical disabilities addressed in Rhode Island General Laws §45-24-30 (16). - The subject property is unique as the lot is occupied by three dwellings.
+- 1. That the hardship from which the applicant seeks relief is due to the unique characteristics of the subject land or structure and not to the general characteristics of the surrounding area; and is not due to a physical or economic disability of the applicant, excepting those physical disabilities addressed in Rhode Island General Laws §45-24-30 (16). - The subject property is unique as the lot is occupied by two three-family dwellings.
 Based on a site visit and plans provided, the relief requested is related to the lot's character as any subdivision to separate the dwellings would require relief from the minimum lot size and width requirements based on the lot's size.
-The lot is largely impervious and requires relief from those conditions as it is occupied by buildings and paved surfaces to permit vehicular access.
+The lot is largely impervious and requires relief from those conditions as it is occupied by buildings and paved surfaces.
 These conditions are not related to a physical or economic disability of the applicant. - 2.
-That the hardship is not the result of any prior action of the applicant.
-Denial of the request would result in a hardship as it would prevent subdivision of the lot and separation of the buildings.
+That the hardship is not the result of any prior action of the applicant. - Denial of the request would result in a hardship as it would prevent subdivision of the lot and separation of the buildings.
 As discussed, the subject lot cannot be subdivided without relief due to its unique character, which is not the result of the applicant's prior action. - 3.
-That the granting of the requested variance will not alter the general character of the surrounding area or impair the intent or purpose of this Ordinance or the Comprehensive Plan. - The future land use map of the comprehensive plan identifies this area as one intended for medium density residential development, characterized by one to three family dwellings on lots that measure between 3,200 to 5,000 SF.
-The subdivision would not affect an increase in residential density beyond what currently exists.
-The subdivision would result in two lots that would more closely conform to the intent of the comprehensive plan.
-Similar and smaller size lots with comparable areas and widths as those proposed can be observed in the vicinity, therefore, a negative effect on neighborhood character is not expected. - 4.
-In addition, the City Plan Commission, as part of unified development review, requires that evidence be entered into the record of the proceedings showing that In granting a dimensional variance, the hardship that will be suffered by the owner of the subject property if the dimensional variance is not granted will amount to more than a mere inconvenience. - Denial of the requested relief would prevent subdivision and separation of the buildings onto different lots, which would amount to more than a mere inconvenience.
+That the granting of the requested variance will not alter the general character of the surrounding area or impair the intent or purpose of this Ordinance or the Comprehensive Plan. - The future land use map of the comprehensive plan identifies this area as one intended for high density residential development, characterized by multifamily dwellings interspersed with one, two and three family dwellings.
+The subdivision would not affect an increase in residential density beyond what currently exists and would result in two lots that would more closely conform to the intent of the Comprehensive Plan.
+Similar sized lots with comparable areas and widths as those proposed can be observed in the vicinity, therefore, a negative effect on neighborhood character is not expected.

+4. In addition, the City Plan Commission, as part of unified development review, requires that evidence be entered into the record of the proceedings showing that In granting a dimensional variance, the hardship that will be suffered by the owner of the subject property if the dimensional variance is not granted will amount to more than a mere inconvenience.

+Denial of the requested relief would prevent subdivision and separation of the buildings onto different lots, which would amount to more than a mere inconvenience.